do you suffer from attachment disorder?

 A person with poor attachments may be vulnerable and isolated.
 A person with a secure attachment style will likely have greater self confidence and greater confidence in relationships.

 For a lot of people, leaving home, meeting people, developing relationships that endure and that are predictable comes naturally.
 For others it’s much harder.

 Perhaps you have reached the point where you can see that your relationships keep going wrong in the same way.
-Is it time to take a closer look at this, and to give yourself the chance to have a fresh start?
+Is it time to take a closer look at this, at your mental health, and to give yourself the chance to have a fresh start?